georgwittberger/jamstack-ecommerce-example/README.md

    yarn install
    ```

-4. Run the script to update the products JSON files in the directory
+4. Run the script to update the categories and products JSON files in the
-   `content/products`.
+   directory `content`.

    ```bash
    yarn start